panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Even a dependency that is still in development or one you can probably change for an alternative solution in the future can also be volatile.

 A good rule of thumb to distinguish a volatile dependency is to analyze how easy you can unit test the component that depends on it.
-If the dependency requires a lot of setup ceremony and mocks to be tested (e.g. a fetching library requires mocking network requests), then most likely you're dealing with something volatile.
+If the dependency requires a lot of setup ceremony and mocks to be tested (e.g. a fetching library requires [mocking](https://jestjs.io/docs/en/mock-functions#mocking-modules) network requests), then most likely it's a volatile.

 ### 2.1 A bad design